rcedgar/muscle/README.md

 ## Usage

-    Amino acid sequences, runs MPC or Super5 algorithm: muscle -mpc seqs.fa -out aln.fa
+    Amino acid sequences, use MPC or Super5 algorithm: muscle -mpc seqs.fa -out aln.fa
       muscle -super5 seqs.fa -out aln.fa

-    Nucleotide or amino acid sequences, runs muscle v3 algorithm: muscle -in seqs.fa -out aln.fa [-maxiters 2]
+    Nucleotide sequences, use muscle v3 algorithm:
+      muscle -in seqs.fa -out aln.fa [-maxiters 2]

     Input is FASTA, output is aligned FASTA.

-    For amino acid sequences, use MPC for up to around 500 sequences, for larger sets, use Super5.
-The muscle v3 algorithm is less accurate, not recommended.
+    The muscle v3 algorithm also supports amino acid sequences, but is less accurate than MPC and Super5.

     For nucleotide sequences, use -maxiters 2 if the default is too slow, which typically happens with a few hundred sequences.